-Underscoring the popularity of ultra-short ETFs, BIL has attracted almost $25 billion in assets under management.
+Underscoring the popularity of ultra-short ETFs, BIL has attracted more than $30 billion in assets under management.

 The ETF has an expense ratio of 0.14% and pays out monthly dividends.

 JPST invests mainly in investment grade fixed-and floating rate bonds.
-Like SHV, the portfolio targets duration of less than one year.
-As of 30 August 2022, the duration was 0.29 years (about three months).
+Like SHV, the portfolio targets a duration of less than one year.
+As of 11 September 2023, the duration was 0.63 years (about seven months).

-JPST has amassed $22 billion in fund assets, making it the largest active ETF in the world.
+JPST has amassed around $22 billion in fund assets, making it one of the largest active ETFs in the world.

 An example of the fund’s active management was when fund managers reported they had “actively reduced [their] allocation to investment-grade corporate credit, CLOs [collateralized loan obligations] and ABS [asset-backed securities] with the view that continued rate volatility would lead to spread volatility.”